WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 ## Inheritance

 Custom elements abide by the same rules of inheritance as other HTML elements.
-Properties such as `font-size`, `font-family`, and `color` are inherited from a parent element by default.
-So are [CSS custom properties][].
-Top-level elements within a shadow tree inherit their inheritable properties from the custom element itself (also known as the shadow host).
-Here’s a demonstration of this at play:
+CSS properties whose default value is `inherit` will inherit from their parent element, for example `font-size`, `font-family`, and `color`.
+This `inherit` property crosses the Shadow DOM boundary.
+[CSS custom properties][] default to `inherit`, so they'll cross Shadow DOM boundaries too.
+Top-level elements within a shadow tree inherit properties from the custom element itself (also known as the shadow host).

 ```html
 <style>